railsuser2014/openobject-doc-book-en/source/book/4/4_09_Accounts/4_09_Accounts_place.rst

 Once you've defined the different analytic accounts you can view your chart through the menu  *Financial Management > Charts > Analytic Charts of Accounts* .

-.. tip::   **Technique**  *Setting up an analytic account*
+.. tip:: Setting up an analytic account

 	The setup screen for an analytic account can vary greatly depending on the modules installed in your database.
 	For example, you'll only see information about recharging services if you have the module ``hr_timesheet_invoice`` installed.

 	Some of these modules add helpful management statistics to the analytic account.
 	The most useful is probably the module ``account_analytic_analysis``, which adds such information as indicators about your margins, invoicing amounts, and latest service dates and invoice dates.

 Creating Journals
 -------------------